Mirror symmetry and Hitchin systems on DM curves: SYZ Duality: Norm maps

 \section{Norm maps}

-We generalize some basic facts about the norm of an invertible sheaf on a scheme (EGA \cite{EGA 2},\cite{EGA 4}) to a Deligne-Mumford stack.
-In the last section, we apply the general theory to the case of stacky curves.
+In this section, we systematically study the norm theory on Deligne-Mumford stacks.
+As an application, we apply the general theory to the case of stacky curves which plays a central role in studying the Hitchin fiber of the moduli space of $\SL_r$-Higgs bundles.